NotLugozzi/Xiaomi-daisy-pmOS/README.md

 ## Contributing
 If you want to contribute to the development of this project, edit the files and do a pr, if you're doing a lot of modifications to the kernel it's recommended to fork the repo to your account and merge once you've done your changes.
 In both cases remember to give a short desctiption about the changes you made so that i can merge without having to go thru all your changes

-*As my friend said after i showed them this:: that's what 0 pussy does to a mf*